 Mission & History

-To improve the health of Michigan residents, with special emphasis on the health and wellness of children and seniors, while reducing the cost of health care.
+To improve the health of Michigan residents, with special emphasis on the health and wellness of children and seniors, while reducing the cost of healthcare.

 - Behavioral health